cablelabs/snaps-openstack/doc/source/install/install.md

 #### Step 1

-Clone/FTP Openstack_Provisioning package on configuration node.
-All operations of configuration server expect the user should be explicitly switched (using `su root`) to the root user.
+Clone/FTP Openstack_Provisioning package on Build Server.
+All operations of Build Server expect the user should be explicitly switched (using `su root`) to the root user.

 #### Step 2